nalinai/TrekGameEngine/README.md

 - Learn the core concepts of game engine architecture
 - Understand graphics programming with modern OpenGL
-- Build a solid foundation for 3D rendering
+- Build a solid foundation for 2D rendering
 - Develop practical experience with game loops and rendering pipelines
+- Create a working 2D Game engine

 ## 🚀 Getting Started